Protective Orders And Peace Orders

 What happens if someone files a criminal charge or divorce at the same time?

-Often, when a Protective Order is filed it may be accompanied by a criminal assault charge or another criminal act.
-Many times people are served with the Protective order and they still don’t know there is a warrant or summons for a criminal charge as well.
+Often, when a protective order is filed it may be accompanied by a criminal assault charge or another criminal act.
+Many times people are served with the protective order and they still don’t know there is a warrant or summons for a criminal charge as well.
 It is important that an experienced lawyer look into this ASAP because they may be able to “quash” a warrant and advise you accordingly.

 Let’s say that a protective order was filed in conjunction with a divorce petition.
 Things like alimony, property division, and child-related issues such as custody and support are all included in a divorce decree – and Maryland judges will not react well if they discover one of the parties has broken the protective order.